Osterby Man: Condition

-Hairstyle
+Only Osterby Man's head was recovered.
+The skull survived nearly complete but had been broken into several pieces.
+The acidic conditions in the bog had removed much of the mineral content from the bone, causing it to shrink and turn dark brown to almost black.
+The weight of the peat above the head had also distorted the shape of the skull.

-The hair is unusually well preserved and is tied above the right temple in a Suebian knot.
-Tacitus describes this in Chapter 38 of his Germania as a characteristic of free men among the Germanic tribe of Suebi.
-The knot appears in several Roman depictions and on at least one other bog body, Dätgen Man (who wore his on the back of his head).
-Osterby has featured the Suebian knot on its coat of arms since 1998.
+Most of the skin and other soft tissue of the face had disappeared, but the underlying facial skeleton was generally well preserved, with the upper part of the face nearly undamaged.
+A small area of skin survived over the upper left side of the skull and extended down towards the left temple.

-Skin cape
+Clothing and associated items

 The skull was wrapped in fragments of a garment, measuring approximately 40 by 53 cm, consisting of tanned pieces of leather sewn together.
 Microscopic analysis suggested, based on the hairs, that they were from roe deer.
 The neck opening was lined with a strip of leather about 1 cm wide.
 All seams had been sewn with small stitches in catgut.
 Some appeared to be repairs.
 Textile archaeologists identified the garment as a skin cape; similar cloaks or capes have been found with other archaeological finds, including Elling Woman, Haraldskær Woman, Dröbnitz Girl, Kayhausen Boy and Jührdenerfeld Man.